 - Choose a high-quality food formulated for puppies and kittens to promote healthy growth and development.
 Ask your veterinarian about the brand and type of food they recommend for your puppy or kitten.

 - Fresh water is essential.
-Whether inside or out, no matter the season or scenery, your dog or cat needs access to fresh water.
+Your dog or cat should always have access to fresh water.
 Going for a walk on a hot summer day?
 Take a portable bowl and ample supply of water.

 - The dental health of your dog or cat should begin now by creating a daily routine of teeth brushing.
 Your veterinarian can help you with proper brushing technique and explain the benefits of dental examinations as your pet ages.